AdamLStevenson/AdventureArchitecture/README.md

 # Azure Front Door Setup

+All the website traffic will be setup to run through azure front door.

 ## Overview

+Azure front door is an [Application Delivery Network](https://en.wikipedia.org/wiki/Application_delivery_network) as a service that provides layer 7 load balancing.
+Layer 7 load balancing enables application delivery controllers the ability to inspect traffic and gain deep insights into the application requests.
+These insights allow for the controllers to rewrite context, perform security inspections, and implement access controls in addition to providing load balancing capabilities.

+Layer 7 load balancing enables ADC (Application Delivery Controllers) to redirect traffic more intelligently by inspecting content to gain deeper context on the application request.
+This additional context allows the ADC to not only optimize load balancing but to also rewrite content, perform security inspections and to implement access controls.

 ### Benifits of Using Azure Front Door

+The following outline the benefits of using azure front door over the use of a traffic manager.

 #### Benifits of Using Azure Front Door over Traffic Manager

+HTTP acceleration - traffic is proxied at the edge of Microsoft's Network.
+Http/Https latency is decreased and throughput is increased.